Splarkszter/awesome-creators/README.md

 Warning:
-- Kurzgesagt(Directly funded by BillGates association, high potential of biased content towards a certain mindset, channel has been accused of not disclosing this funding in the past before recieving critizism about it)
+- Kurzgesagt: Directly funded by BillGates association, high potential of biased content towards a certain mindset, channel has been accused of not disclosing this funding in the past before recieving critizism about it.

 AVOID:
 - [Avoid any "React" channel]